UBC-MDS/Group8_2022_Block4/CONDUCT.md

 In accordance with health and safety regulations in response to COVID-19, we ask the members of our community to do their utmost in keeping themselves and their peers healthy.
 This includes (but is not limited to) wearing masks when meeting in person, abiding by the 2m distance rule where possible, staying home if presenting with symptoms, and respecting other people's personal safety precautions.

 ## Contact
-The project team can be contacted at any of the following
+The project team can be contacted at any of the following:

 •	ashojakhani@gmail.com
 •	ssjena.89@gmail.com
 •	mahmoodnnb@gmail.com